kakkad911/Community-Articles/README.md

 How to use XinFin Wallet with various institutional usecase

-DPoS Artcile with Improtance of KYC Compliant node.
+DPoS Artcile with KYC importance.

 ## Mycontract